How Many Gears Does An 18 Wheeler Have?

 But it’s the responsibility of the truck driver and the trucking company to properly maintain the truck.
 Truck manufacturers may also be held liable for a truck accident.
 If they’ve manufactured defective parts without informing the proper authorities, they can be held liable for a truck accident caused by their mistakes.

 When you’ve been involved in a truck accident because of another party’s negligence, you have the right to seek compensation from that party.
 Many truck accidents are complex because several parties have contributed to your accident.
-That is why you need the help of a Georgia truck accident lawyer.
+That is why you need the help of a Lawrenceville truck accident lawyer.

 Schedule a free consultation